Bernardvdv/Maleficent-Pumpkin/README.md

 # Pumpkin

+#### Description ####
+Which started out as an interest to understand how addressable LED's work, the interest quickly evolved in a "smart" pumpkin idea with colour changing eyes, creepy sounds played  and porch lights changing colour.

+In order to keep my interest, interesting, I decided to used various different types of technology.
+The eyes and backlight are configured with C++ using Arduino libraries and the motion sensor uses ESPHome firmware which integrates seamlesly with Home Assistant.

+What is Home Assistant?

+Home Assistant is a free and open-source software for home automation that is designed to be the central control system for smart home devices with focus on local control and privacy.
+More info can be found at https://www.home-assistant.io/

+To give the pumpkin a bit of personallity and for the motion sensor to trigger a string of events, it was a no brainer to use Node-Red for the automation.

+What is Node-Red?

+Node-RED is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.
+Node-RED provides a web browser-based flow editor, which can be used to create JavaScript functions.

+More info can be found at https://nodered.org/

 #### Components Used ####
 *	NeoPixel Ring - 12 x 5050 RGB LED with Integrated Drivers x 2 (https://thepihut.com/products/adafruit-neopixel-ring-12-x-5050-rgb-led-with-integrated-drivers)